jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 Goal:

-The goal of the project is to predict a users personailty score based on their 50 last posts on a site called personailty cafe.
+The goal of the project is to predict a users personailty score based on their last 50 posts on a site called personailty cafe.

+the input data to the model for a given user is a list of word/term counts in a consistent order that at least one user in the entire data set posted

-The text data of the 50 posts is combined and converted into a sparse matrix of certain terms occuruances.
+The text data of the 50 posts for each user is combined and converted into a sparse matrix of term frequencies

-For each user the term frequency for chosen words is used as the inputs features to each model
+Since the entire list of word/term frequencies is alot of features for a model the analysis.py uses an optimization technique to reduce the number of features to a optimal number

 There are 4 kinds of models trained to predict each personailty pair: naive bays, logistic regression, decision tree, and random forest

+The best model for each of these classes is foudn for each personality pair (this means)

+since there are 4 personality pairs, this means there are 16 relevant models if there is to be a single best model with an optimal number of featurs for each pair model combination

 The full personality prediction is the combination of predictions for each of the 4 personality pairs

+This is done with individual models to predict every pair as well as the combination of the best performing models for each pair

+when indiviudal models are used